Just one more note on Expelled

 Many religious people are scientists, and many scientists are religious.
 There is no inherent conflict.
 Humans are perfectly capable of holding multiple contradictory ideas simultaneously—unless they are a Creationist.
 For the religious extremists, there can only be one “truth” and to criticize it is to be worse than wrong, it is to be heretical, and we all know what they do to heretics…

-9 thoughts on “Just one more note on Expelled”
+9 responses to “Just one more note on Expelled”

 1. I have similar experiences having grown up in a Creationist family, but turning to Science as an adult.
 It’s as if my very existence (i.e. that of a non-believer) is a threat to their “way of life”.
 I feel for PZ.